How to prepare for NEET along with Class 12 board exams?

 Revise Other Subjects of Board Exam Syllabus

-Apart from the core subjects, the Board exam syllabus consists of some other subjects as well such as English, Hindi/regional languages, as well as elective subjects.
+Apart from the core subjects, the Board exam syllabus consists of some other subjects as well, such as English, Hindi/regional languages, and elective subjects.
 You must not shun those to prepare for NEET.
-While you need not spend hours in a day on those subjects. you must ensure that you revise at least one of these subjects daily and in the later stages, practice question papers as well.
+While you need not spend hours a day on those subjects.
+You must ensure that you revise at least one of these subjects daily and in the later stages, practice question papers as well.
 This would keep you abreast with these unimportant subjects and would not create unnecessary stress before the exam.

 Read More: